Jessokocha/prework-study-guide/README.md

 ## Description

-This is a prework study guide web application that proides basic information about HTML, CSS, Git and Java Script.
+This is a prework study guide web application that provides basic information about HTML, CSS, Git and Java Script.
 The aim of this application is to aid students succeed during the Front-end web development bootcamp.
 Creating this web application helped with understanding and applying the relationship between HTML, CSS and Java Script.

 ## Installation